Azerbaijan in the Junior Eurovision Song Contest 2013

-Azerbaijan participated in the Junior Eurovision Song Contest 2013 in Kyiv, Ukraine.
+Azerbaijan was represented at the Junior Eurovision Song Contest 2013 in Kyiv, Ukraine.
 The Azerbaijani entry was selected through an internal selection.
 On 1 November 2013 it was revealed that Rustam Karimov would represent Azerbaijan in the contest.
 It was announced that his song would be called "Me and My Guitar".

 Before Junior Eurovision

 On 9 October, it was reported that the Azerbaijani broadcaster İctimai Television decided to internally select their 2013 artist with auditions held in the Rashid Behbudov Second Music School in Baku.
 On 1 November 2013, İctimai revealed that 10-year-old Rustam Karimov would represent Azerbaijan.
 The title of the song was revealed to be "Me and My Guitar", and the song was presented to the public on 5 November 2013.